Sarah Hegazi: Early life and education

-Hegazi was born in 1989 to an Egyptian conservative middle-class family; she was the eldest of four siblings.
+Hegazi was born on 1 October 1989 to an Egyptian conservative middle-class family; she was the eldest of four siblings.
 She helped her mother take care of her siblings after her father, a high school science teacher, died.
 Pictures of a young Hegazi in conservative Islamic garb, including a hijab, surfaced after her death.
 Hegazi wore the hijab until she came out as a lesbian in 2016.

-In 2010, Hegazi graduated from Thebas Academy with a bachelor's degree in Information Systems and the American University in Cairo Continuing Education Center in 2016.
+In 2010, Hegazi graduated from Thebas Academy with a bachelor's degree in information systems and the American University in Cairo Continuing Education Center in 2016.
 Through distance learning, Hegazi completed certificates in "Fighting for Equality: 1950–2018", "Feminism and Social Justice", "Research Methods", "Diversity and Inclusion in the Workplace", and "Understanding Violence" at Columbia University, University of California Santa Cruz, SOAS University of London, the University of Pittsburgh, and Emory University.

 Political views

 Hegazi identified as a communist and supported the Bread and Freedom Party while living in Egypt, and became involved with the Spring Socialist Network once in Canada.
 Hegazi reported being fired from her job for opposing the Sisi regime in Egypt.
 Nine years after the Egyptian revolution of 2011, Hegazi wrote that "the old regime will try anything, even sacrificing important icons of their regime, in order to stay in power or regain power", describing President el-Sisi as "the most oppressive and violent dictator in our modern history" and writing that "revolutionaries believe the battle is one of class".
 Hegazi wrote that in consequence of the revolution being left incomplete, "most of us are now in the grave, in prison or exile."